Sapienza University of Rome

-The Sapienza University of Rome (Sapienza – Università di Roma), formally the Università degli Studi di Roma "La Sapienza", abbreviated simply as Sapienza ('Wisdom'), is a public research university located in Rome, Italy.
-It was founded in 1303 and is as such one of the world's oldest universities, and with 122,000 students, it is the largest university in Europe.
+The Sapienza University of Rome (Università degli Studi di Roma "La Sapienza"), also known as La Sapienza (The Wisdom or The Knowledge), is a public research university located in Rome, Italy.
+It was founded in 1303 and is one of the world's oldest universities.
+With over 110,000 students, it is also the largest university in Europe.
 Due to its size, funding, and numerous laboratories and libraries, Sapienza is a global major education and research centre.
-The university is located mainly in the Città Universitaria (University city), which covers 44 ha near the monumental cemetery Campo Verano, with different campuses, libraries and laboratories in various locations in Rome.
+The university is located mainly in the Città Universitaria (University city), which covers 44 ha near the Campo Verano cemetery, with different campuses, libraries and laboratories in various locations in Rome.
 Sapienza was founded on 20 April 1303 by decree from Pope Boniface VIII as a Studium for ecclesiastical studies under more control than the free-standing universities of Bologna and Padua.
 In 1431 Pope Eugene IV completely reorganized the studium and decreed that the university should expand to include the four schools of Law, Medicine, Philosophy, in addition to the existing Theology.
 In the 1650s the university became known as Sapienza, meaning "wisdom" or "knowledge", a title it still retains.
 After the capture of Rome by the forces of the Kingdom of Italy in 1870, La Sapienza rapidly expanded as the chosen main university of the capital of the newly unified state.
 In 1935 the new university campus, planned by Marcello Piacentini, was completed.
 Sapienza teaches and conducts research in all pure and applied sciences and humanities.
 Sapienza houses 50 libraries with over 2.7 million books, most notably the Alessandrina University Library, built in 1667 by Pope Alexander VII, housing 1.5 million volumes.
 In addition it has 19 museums, a botanical garden, and three university hospitals.
-Sapienza's alumni includes 10 Nobel laureates, Italian prime ministers, one pope, Presidents of the European Parliament and European Commissioners, as well as several notable religious figures, supreme court judges, and astronauts.
+Sapienza's alumni includes 10 Nobel laureates, Italian prime ministers, one pope, presidents of the European Parliament and European Commissioners, as well as several notable religious figures, supreme court judges, and astronauts.
+Since June 2026, it has an international campus in Wuhan, China, focused on law and economics According to many international rankings, including Shangai Ranking, it is the ranked 1st Italian University and 1st in Southern Europe.